HHSAPCompSci2020/capstone-project-bti/BridgingTheIsles/doc/README - Bridging the Isles.txt

    * Help with UML Diagram
    * Create jar file and javadoc html documentation
    * Code classes allowing the basic game to function (the component’s movements)
-   * Classes: Person, OriginalBridge, Isle, DrawingSurface, PointSystem, LifeCounter
+   * Classes: Person, OriginalBridge, Isle, GameScreen, PointSystem, LifeCounter
    * Instructions for the game